lawrencerowland/PS-Chat/README.md

 # Ingest your data
 This could take a while if you have multiple documents.
-This function will ingest PDF documents in your folder and also your graph database.
+This function will upload the embeddings of your PDF documents and graph database to the cloud vector database.
 You can uncomment the graph ingesting if you only want to upload a new pdf.

 ```